 Have you been arrested for intimidating a witness?
 A criminal conviction for witness intimidation can have devastating consequences.
 You can increase your chances of getting the best possible result in your criminal case by hiring a lawyer to defend you.
-Our team of skilled San Diego witness intimidation lawyers know that your future is on the line and will fight to get the charges against you reduced or dismissed.
+Our team of skilled witness intimidation lawyer San Diego know that your future is on the line and will fight to get the charges against you reduced or dismissed.
 We will aggressively pursue any line of defense that may be beneficial to you.
-Contact our San Diego office today to set up a free consultation.
+Contact our San Diego office today to set up an initial consultation.
 We will review your alleged crime, explain the potential consequences of a conviction, and answer the questions you have.

 Witness Intimidation in San Diego

 It is a crime under California Penal Code Section 136.1 PC to try to prevent another person from reporting a crime or testifying about a crime in court.
 In fact, it is crime to attempt to prevent someone from reporting a crime or testifying about a crime.
 The fact that your attempts to dissuade someone from testifying is irrelevant.

 The prosecutor handling your case will have to establish each of the essential elements of the crime in order to convict you.
 You can be convicted of witness intimidation if:

 - You knowingly and maliciously tried to discourage another person from reporting a crime or testifying; and

 - That person was the victim of a crime or a witness to a crime.

 The specific type of witness intimidation you will be charged with will depend on what you were attempting to stop a victim or witness from doing.
 You can be charged with witness intimidation if you attempt to dissuade a victim or witness from: